 You can also engage your audience and potential customers by posting a poll or survey to start a conversation.
 You can ask what are some favorite indoor and outdoor summer activities for kids!
 These polls and surveys can also give you insight into what your target market wants.

-Families will be looking for a child care center near where the parents work or live.
+Families will be looking for a preschool near where the parents work or live.
 Include your preschool’s location in posts and ads on your social media platforms to reach people who are actually in your area.
-It can be difficult to compete with all the child care centers across the country, so focus your attention on making your preschool known in your area.
+It can be difficult to compete with all the preschools across the country, so focus your attention on making your preschool known in your area.

-Are people talking about your child care center on social media platforms?
+Are people talking about your preschool on social media platforms?
 You need to have tools in place to monitor if your brand is mentioned on social media platforms like Twitter or websites like Yelp.
 Include social media in your reputation marketing plan from Local Child Care Marketing.

 Your online reputation is extremely important.
 People trust referrals from friends and family and online reviews.
 Encourage parents at your preschool to leave glowing reviews online.
 You can offer incentives to current parents of enrolled students with a referral program.

 You can take your web presence to the next level and increase enrollment before back-to-school season hits.
-Contact us today to learn how to generate leads through social media.
+Contact us today to learn how to generate leads through effective preschool social media marketing strategies.